 Studies show that letting any type of chemical or soap run into storm sewers can be environmentally harmful.
 Typical storm sewers hooked up to street grates that take water runoff from rain directly to lakes and rivers, and the sanitary sewer system which takes industrial and household waste water to a processing plant.

-Professional carwashes are an environmentally friendly alternative to driveway washing.
+Professional carwashes are environmentally friendly alternative to driveway washing.
 Computer controlled metering delivers the precise volume of water to ensure optimal cleaning with no waste.
-The following graph show the typical water usage and removal mechanism at a conveyorized car wash operation.

 The Targeted Development Property